Irwin

 Irwin features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 67.7% of all households, including 22.2% couples with children, 36.3% couples without children, and 8.7% single parent families.
-Non-family households comprise the remaining 32.3%, with lone person households at 30.5% and group households making up 1.8%.
-The median household size is 2.2 people, smaller than the Rest of WA average of 2.4.
+Family households dominate at 67.7% of all households, comprising 22.2% couples with children, 36.3% couples without children, and 8.7% single parent families.
+Non-family households make up the remaining 32.3%, with lone person households at 30.5% and group households comprising 1.8% of the total.
+The median household size of 2.2 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households